sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>splix</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Driver for QPDL/SPL2 printers (Samsung and several Xerox printers)
+Short desc    : Driver for QPDL/SPL2 printers (Samsung and several Xerox printers)
 URL          : http://splix.sourceforge.net/
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : This driver is usable by all printer devices which understand the QPDL
+Descript     : This driver is usable by all printer devices which understand the QPDL
              : (Quick Page Description Language) also known as SPL2 (Samsung Printer Language)
              : language.
 It covers several Samsung, Xerox and Dell printers.
              : Splix doesn't support old SPL(1) printers.